7 steps to preventing oral cancer

 - Betel quid and gutka (betel nut), chewed by people in Southeast Asia, South Asia and other parts of the world

-- Age, making people over 50 at a higher risk
+- Age, with people over 50 at a higher risk

-- Gender, with oral cancer twice as common in men than women
+- Gender, with oral cancer twice as common in men as in women

 - Human papillomavirus (HPV), accounting for a small portion of oral cavity cancers

 - Sun exposure, for oral cancer that develops on the outer lip